Southwest: Arkansas, Louisiana, New Mexico, Oklahoma, & Texas

 - Texas Hispanic STEM Research Alliance

-This alliance focuses on the use of data and research to improve instruction and educational outcomes for Hispanic students in the STEM disciplines.
-Members include the American STEM Alliance; the regional Education Service Center serving South Texas; the Texas Higher Education Coordinating Board; UT Brownsville and UT Pan American; and school districts in South Texas.
+This alliance seeks to improve instruction and educational outcomes for Hispanic students in the STEM disciplines.
+Members include staff from Texas school districts, the state's Education Service Centers, the American STEM Alliance, the Texas Higher Education Coordinating Board, and the University of Texas and Our Lady of the Lake University.

 4700 Mueller Blvd.